izzypt/Certified_Solutions_Architectet_SAA-C03/README.md

   - m : instance class
   - 5 : generation/version (AWS improves them over time)
   - 2xlarge : size within the instance class

+### Security Groups & Classic Ports Overview

+- Security Groups are the fundamental of network security in AWS
+- They control how traffic is allowed into or out of our EC2 instance.

+- Security groups only contain allow rules.
+- Security groups rules can reference by IP or by security group